worlddevelopment/worlddevelopment/philosophers_mathematics.md

-Asking philosophical questions.
+Philosophical questioning
+===

+How does what I do help the world?
 ---

-How does what I do help the world?
 (Pay attention to not interpret this egoistically, it is not only about *your* world.)

+Example:
 ===

-Example:
+Suicide
 ---
+An individual wants to commit suicide.
+No matter the reasons, the following questions must be asked:
+"How does it help if I die or do harm to me?"

+"Does it help the world?"

+The person thinks:
+"Well it helps, because it's one depressive person less."

+This is a misconception, because every suicide or harming of oneself or other people creates more depressions for other people.

+So no matter the reasons, suicide is a contradiction in itself and certainly not helpful for the world.

+Putting this energy and the remainder of the life into making this world a better place is much better spent.
+The person now thinks:

+"The world has enough problems to be solved, like no food, no water, war, physical pain and other sufferings.
+Even my dead alone will create more problems and (political, legal or other) complications.
+And it's not about me anyway, it's about a better world.
+Else this world never will find peace and harmony for everyone.
+You have the power to break this never-ending vicious circle."

 A man suppresses a woman.
+---

 The man asks himself:
 "How does it help the world?"